Birding, also known as bird-watching, is a fun activity for kids and adults of all ages.

 Invite children to observe bird behavior in their backyard, schoolyard, neighborhood, or park with these fun birdwatching activities for kids (and adults!).
 Start by watching birds in your yard.
 Next, head out into your local community by visiting parks and nature reserves.
 Finally, encourage children to record their observations in nature journals or birding logs.

-1. Enjoy Backyard Birdwatching
+4. Enjoy Backyard Birdwatching

 Educators and their students can also do many backyard birdwatching activities for kids in the schoolyard, a nearby meadow, hiking trail, pond, or at the local park if you don’t have a backyard or patio that will work.

-2. Make Your Backyard Bird-Friendly
+5. Make Your Backyard Bird-Friendly

 One of the best ways to bring birds into your backyard or onto your patio, and help them thrive, is to create a bird-friendly environment or habitat.
-Making or providing backyard bird feeders, standing or hanging birdbaths, and birdhouses are easy to make your backyard or patio more bird-friendly.
-Our bird friends prefer the hanging platform or tray bird feeders, and our hummingbird friends love our red glass hummingbird feeder.
-A few more recommendations are on the list below.
+Making or providing backyard bird feeders, standing or hanging birdbaths, and birdhouses are a few easy ways you can make your backyard or patio more bird-friendly.

 Best Hanging Tray Birdfeeders and Birdbaths: